jluthi/BlazorVirtualTreeView/README.md

 ## Contributing

-- Contributions are most welcome. 😊 Send over your PRs or open a GitHub issue if you're too busy for that!
+Contributions are very welcome.

+Feel free to submit a pull request or open a GitHub issue.
+If you’re short on time, issues are just as appreciated, and I’ll do my best to address them when I can 😊